wsoule/dotfiles-api/README.md

-# Dotfiles Manager - Community Template Platform
+# Dotfiles Web - Community Template Platform

-A comprehensive Go web application for sharing and discovering development environment templates.
-Features GitHub authentication, community reviews, and advanced search capabilities.
-The "awesome" version of machine setup!
+A modern, scalable Go web application for sharing and discovering development environment templates.
+Built with clean architecture principles, featuring GitHub authentication, organization management, community reviews, and comprehensive API documentation.

+## 🎯 **Recently Refactored with Clean Architecture**

+This application has been completely refactored from a monolithic structure into a maintainable, well-organized codebase following Go best practices.
+Perfect foundation for modern frontend frameworks!

 ## 🌟 Key Features